mlocati/docker-php-extension-installer/README.md

   RUN install-php-extensions gd xdebug
   ```

-**Warning**: by using this method you may use an outdated version of the Docker image image.
+**Warning**: by using this method you may use an outdated version of the Docker image.
 You may want to run `docker pull ghcr.io/mlocati/php-extension-installer` or `docker pull mlocati/php-extension-installer` in order to use an up-to-date version.

 ### Using the script of a Docker image